Ioannis-Triantafyllakis/MSc_Business_Analytics_Projects/Projects/FinBERT-&-LSTM-based-Tech-Stocks-Trading-Assistant_WebApp/README.md

 </br>

 ## LSTM model for 7 days stock price prediction (2nd tool)
-The second tool is an LSTM model that uses historical data of adjusted stock prices of a chosen stocks (data for last 2 years), and predicts the stock price for the next 7 days.
-The output of these predictions can be seen in a time-series plot.
+The second tool is an LSTM model that uses historical data of adjusted stock prices of a chosen stock (data for last 2 years), and predicts the stock price for the next 7 days.
+The output of these predictions can be seen in a time-series plot (lower-right side of dashboard). </br>
+It must be noted that the data are acquired by **yfinance** library [yfinance Documentation](https://pypi.org/project/yfinance/) that gets data from Yahoo's API. </br>